 Do you want your sweaters to knit perfectly?
-Learn to measure yourself correctly!
-Start here with this photo tutorial to help you accurately take your bust, waist, and hip measurements, and then be sure to check out our exclusive free measuring eBook with worksheets, more measurement tips, and free knitting patterns.
+Learn to how to measure yourself correctly!
+Start here with this photo tutorial to help you accurately take your bust, waist and hip measurements, and then be sure to check out our exclusive FREE knitting measuring eBook with worksheets, more measurement tips, and FREE knitting patterns.

 The photos below demonstrate where the tape measure should be placed.
 When you measure yourself, don’t measure over your clothing!
 We chose to keep our model clothed, because, well, this is a family website, but measuring over your clothing will add extra bulk.
 It’s best to measure over your basic underthings (bra, panties, slip, or camisole).

 How To Measure Your Bust

 What it IS: Your Full Bust Measurement, which the circumference of your chest at its fullest/curviest/most voluptuous point.